Samuel Coleridge-Taylor at the Three Choirs Festival

 This was the first conference organised by BASA.
 More followed in different parts of the country.
 A couple of years later, I took out a subscription to the ASACACHIB (later BASA) Newsletter which was published three times a year.
 The arrival of this little magazine was always eagerly looked forward to, as it contained much important information – long and short articles and book reviews, notifications of forthcoming events and, to me, most exciting of all, little snippets of information from parish records and archives about Black and Asian people located in all parts of the British Isles over the previous 500 years.

 The BASA newsletter ran to 63 issues, the last 3 of which are available to download from the BASA website, or read online.
+The newsletters can be consulted in the library of the Black Cultural Archives and some copies are available for sale in the BCA bookshop..
 Details of the contents of all issues are also given on this link: https://www.blackandasianstudies.org/newsletter_newsletter-html

 Covers of BASA Newsletters from 1995 to 2010